danielsomerfield/howami/README.md

 ## Path to production

+### Main Workflow
-* After smoke test in circle ci, push the container to dockerhub
+* After unit / integration tests run, build containers and push tests and smoke tests to dockerhub
+* Run expected version of service in kube on aws
+* Run smoke test against it
+    * Find public host of load balancer

+### Issues
+* Kafka consumers failing to reach
 * Push the version file separately from the main tar so it doesn't have to completely rebuild all docker layers

 ## Cleanup
+- remove old images from dockerhub
 - remove dependency ordering so services don't count on it

 ## Primary Use Cases
 * Account Confirmation